rainman4007/devops_test/README.md

-# DevOps Engineer Interview
+# DevOps Engineer Interview Assessment
-This is an interview for the DevOps engineer role at BMO Capital Markets' Data Cognition Team.

 ## Requirements
 1. Dockerize a given web application including both client-side and server-side code assets.
 2. Set up a CI/CD pipeline to automate the procedure of building/deploying this application.